The rear derailleur (or the rear mech) is probably the most important component of the modern bike’s transmission system.

 ➥ Upon, going through this guide, you’ll be able to get to know more about the difference between a long cage and a short cage derailleurs

 Funnily enough, since the long cage can support a wider range of movement, it can be easily used in all differential ranges of the chains and cassettes.
-But many cyclists agree that having a derailleur that complements the drivetrain will see you get a snappier performance out of your shifts.
+But many cyclists agree that having a derailleur that compliments the drivetrain will see you get a snappier performance out of your shifts.

 If you are still doubtful about what cage length to get, you can always consider calculating the capacity of your drivetrain, or “tooth capacity”, of your bike to take a more educated approach to your purchase.